HeapSpace/vdb2016/content/speakers/index.md

         short:
           - "To survive today, companies are asking themselves ‘How can we be more agile in meeting customer needs?’
 Wikipedia defines Agility as “The capability of rapidly and cost efficiently adapting to changes”.
 Gartner defines Agility as “The ability of an organization to sense environment change and to respond efficiently and effectively to it”."
         long:
-          - "To survive today, companies are asking themselves ‘How can we be more agile in meeting customer needs?’
-Wikipedia defines Agility as “The capability of rapidly and cost efficiently adapting to changes”.
-Gartner defines Agility as “The ability of an organization to sense environment change and to respond efficiently and effectively to it”."
           - "Agility is enabled by systems that are flexible and extensible. "
           - "IEEE Standard Glossary of Software Engineering Technology defines Flexibility as the ease with which a system or component can be modified for use in applications or environments other than those for which it was specifically designed. and Extensibility as the ease with which a system or component can be modified to increase its functional capacity."
           - "As customer needs evolve, flexibility helps with composing features and applications rapidly from using API, and extensibility helps in introducing the required changes quickly by making changes in services."